Run and Meditate

 Put your problems and thoughts behind you

 Just for 30 minutes.
-Nothing else is out there, just you, your body, and the road.
+Nothing else exists, just you, your body, and the road.
 The monkey brain will try to bring the pesky thoughts back, don't allow it.
+Show that chattering mind who's boss!
 Are you breathing deep enough?
 Think about the experience of the run and your current state, the wind in your face, your feet hitting the road, heart racing, blank mind.

 Pick the right settings

-If there is a park, or any green area around your home that's where you should be.
-No place is perfect, some are very rough, roads aren't flat enough, or the areas are too crowded.
-No matter.
-Having access to trees, birds, water, is the best catalyst for a medititative jog.
-If all these things are simply not available to you, fake them: With some nature sounds, by setting the threadmill by the window, or looping a video on the TV.
+Hunt down a park, or any green area around your home.
+No place is perfect.
+You might find wonky paths or dodge the occasional crowd, but hey, that's part of the adventure!
+Having access to trees, birds, water, is the best catalyst for a meditative jog.
+If all these things are simply not available to you, get creative: With some nature sounds, by setting the treadmill by the window, or looping a video on the TV.
 Nature provides the right amount of excitement to a run but it is calm enough to allow you enter a meditative state.

 Keep it simple